 While we were at the “inn,” a little kid sharing a home with our childish innkeeper asked us about saving the Crystals.
 How do you already know about our quest?
 Are we sure we want to sleep in the house of a spy?

 While we were in town, Kyle solved a simple jumping puzzle to get the Cure spell.
-I say “simple,” but this is actually a little obnoxious, as you have to go through the invisible back door of a house to get it, and so, when I was younger, I didn’t notice it was there for the first two dungeons!
+I say “simple,” but this is actually a little obnoxious, as you have to go through the invisible back door of a house to get it, and so, when I was younger, I didn’t notice it was there for the first two dungeons, and I think a walkthrough had to inform me!
 There’s a similar puzzle involving a bottle in Link to the Past but that’s nowhere near as critical as a game’s only Cure spell!
 The Life spell is tucked away even deeper – I’m starting to wonder if the level designer on this game went on to make decisions for Kingdom Hearts, what with its “no Cure for a quarter of the game” design.
 Spells in this game are based on the original FFI model, though this game gives separate, flat cast totals each for White Magic, Black Magic and “Wizard Magic,” instead of breaking things up by levels.

 We finally (erm, I suppose I should say “initially,” as I’ve been fudging the order of events since I started to discuss Foresta) found Kaeli and her mother, two of the only people unaffected by the life-draining for pretty much no reason.
 Kaeli was a forest-loving young woman who could talk to trees and was dressed in a green dress and a… golden tiara?
 And she has heavy plate mail in her equipment?
 Where is it on her sprite?
 And not to forget her battle axe, which isn’t exactly what you’d expect in a Druid’s kit.
 The European artwork for this game incorporates both the dress and mail into her design, which makes for an interesting mix.
 We learned that Kaeli’s father, Captain Mac, had sailed away not long ago but had not returned (why they expected him back so soon, they didn’t specify), and had forgotten his special cap in his rush process.
 Thrilling personal drama.

 Kaeli was willing to saddle up with us almost from the moment we arrived, but her mother held her back until we showed her the wither, which pushed Kaeli over the edge.
 Kaeli joined us at level 5, and like FFLIII’s guest characters she did not gain experience.
 Making her feel even less like a real character was the fact that if we pressed Y, we could immediately change her to an automatic AI and let her run around without our commands.
 Funny the developers considered automating and de-automating your Guest party member so fundamental a feature it was assigned to a controller button, as though you’re going to be swapping every other second!
 Like all partners, Kaeli was equipped with the Life spell, which could resurrect you if you died.
-You did not have your own copy of Life for half the game, even in terms of items (no Phoenix Downs!) which is going to get a little rough.
+You did not have your own copy of Life for half the game, and there are no Phoenix Downs to boot, which means things are going to get a little rough (Ed. thankfully, characters revive on 1HP after battle, if I’m remembering right).
 With Kaeli in hand, we headed back to the forest level.
 The Level Forest, even.